sahahn/parc_scaling/raw/README.md

-Five different parcellations, economo, economo7, oasis.chubs and shj were downloaded from https://github.com/ucam-department-of-psychiatry/maps_and_parcs/tree/master/Parcellations/FSAverage These parcellations are downloaded in fsaverage space seperate for left and right hemispheres.
+Five different parcellations, economo, economo7, oasis.chubs and shj were downloaded from https://github.com/ucam-department-of-psychiatry/maps_and_parcs/tree/master/Parcellations/FSAverage These parcellations are downloaded in fsaverage space separate for left and right hemispheres.

 -------------------